SilkRose/Pony/stories/ticking-love/ticking-love.md

 "Yes," Twilight says, blushing harder.

-*Fifteen. she looks so pretty when she blushes.*
+*Fifteen.
+She looks so pretty when she blushes.*

 "Do you think they like you back?"